 If applicable, identify tasks/activities that are necessary to carry out the grant that will be contributed by sources other than the EPA grant, such as in-kind resources or funding contributed by your organization.
 (For example, the applicant does not charge the EPA grant for salary dollars and therefore contributes its own resources to carry out programmatic oversight activities or grant administration.)
 (Do not duplicate sources listed in 1.c.i.
 Resources Needed for Site Reuse.)

-Identifying Additional Sites

-Describe how additional sites will be identified for eligible activities throughout the geographic boundary identified in 1.a.i.
-Overview of Brownfield Challenges and Description of Target Area in the event that grant funds remain after addressing the target area/priority site(s) discussed in the Narrative.
-Identify the criteria that will be used to prioritize additional sites for selection, including criteria that consider underserved communities.

 Anticipated Project Schedule

 Discuss the anticipated schedule and timing for the EPA-funded activities outlined above in 3.a.i.
 Project Implementation during the 5-year period of performance.